Install Node.js and npm without future regret

 echo 'eval "$(fnm env --use-on-cd)"' >> ~/.zshrc && source ~/.zshrc

-Now install a Node version and use it as default:
+Now install a Node version and set it as your default:

 # install the current LTS